robenkleene/development-references/bbedit/bbedit-window-management.md

 ## Splits

+- `⌃⇥`: Switch split focus
+- `View > Text Display > Split Text View`
-- Double-click or drag the little notch at the top of the scroll bars to split or unsplit the current window
+- Double-click (or drag) the little notch at the top of the scroll bars to split or unsplit the current window